4 mins read

 There must be either an existing evidence base, or a robust ‘theory of change’, for possible interventions which might meet the identified population need.
 This means even if you don’t know what will work, there should be a strong logic to show what mightwork.
 If there is a range of possible interventions which are well proven, and there are providers who have shown they can deliver them effectively, there is probably no need for a SIB – a straightforward service contract might do.
 Conversely, if there are few interventions, they are unproven, or providers are weak, investors may deem the SIB contract too risky to make or back any bids.

 As a new form of commissioning, developing social impact bonds does place additional demands on commissioners, and can be technically challenging at first.
 At the same time, the potential benefits of this approach have prompted a growing number of local authorities to explore and engage with the model, providing examples of how to adopt new practices and share learning.

 The GO Lab offers advice and support to local authorities interested in exploring social impact bonds models of service provision.
-The GO Lab team provides a wide range of support materials.
+We offer a range of support materials.
 If you are interested in developing a social impact bond here are the first steps you can take

 If you are beginning to develop your social impact bond and want more in depth guidance:

 https://golab.bsg.ox.ac.uk/guidance/technical-guides/– these online resources offer in depth guidance about setting and measuring outcomes, procurement, contracting and governance and evaluation for SIBs.
 Our payment mechanism guide is coming soon.